-” Metamodernism also suggests taking the Goal, something that lies behind systems and religions, as a constant, but the constant as a method of achieving which a person must find independently.
+Metamodernism also suggests taking the Goal, something that lies behind systems and religions, as a constant, but the constant as a method of achieving which a person must find independently.
 This is the principle of individuality, sensitive aristocracy, creative morality, as an individual revelation.
-The way of achieving the Goal is also proposed (the goal is to individual sacred growth, achievement, and comprehension of the pure actuality) or, at least, the road to it – going beyond the notions of “good and evil”, going out of the judgement, that the Dutch philosophers “Notes on metamodernism” were dubbed oscillation-oscillation.
+The way of achieving the Goal is also proposed (the Goal is to own sacred growth, achievement, and comprehension of the pure actuality) or, at least, the road to it – going beyond the notions of “good and evil,” going out of the judgment, that the Dutch philosophers “Notes on metamodernism” were dubbed oscillation-oscillation.
 The idea of sensitive aristocracy is about the sacred beginning behind the systems and religions, proclaiming a new era from the Post to the Meta.” – Arthur Sopin

 ” BASIC BITCHES AT THE MALL